-Cardiac calcium scoring is one of the simplest, yet most advanced methods to detect heart disease at its earliest stages.
-It's a painless test and it's available at the Imaging Center at Lowell General Hospital's Chelmsford Campus.
+Cardiac calcium scoring is a painless test and one of the simplest, yet most advanced methods to detect heart disease at its earliest stages.

 The first sign of coronary artery disease is calcification - calcium deposits in plaque on the walls of your arteries.
 Using high-speed computerized tomography (CT), the measurement of plaque and calcification produces a cardiac calcium score that quantifies your level of deposits and the risk of having a sudden cardiac event, such as a heart attack.
 If there is no plaque, the score and the risk are very low.
 If plaque is present and the calcium score is high, the risk of disease is higher.